-Everybody on the Internet has the ability to save, print, or screengrab anything they find online.
-While there are ways to request removal of certain posts, images, or articles the damage has already begun once they see the light of day on the world wide web.
+Everybody on the Internet has the ability to save, print, or screenshot anything they find online.
+While there are ways to request removal of negative content for certain posts, images, or articles the damage has already begun once they see the light of day on the world wide web.

 Before posting anything online, there a few things to keep in mind before hitting submit:

 How will other people react?

 Think about how other people will feel and react to your post.
 This means everyone from friends, family, employers, and the entire world.
 A certain post might be funny to your friend group but if your grandmother or boss happened to come across it, would it still be funny to them?